andrea-t94/airflow-net/status.md

 Next steps
+- fine tuning improvements:
+- - scale fine tuning with LoRa, Flash-attn2, bigger context and more data (add new skills) -> I can also use bigger model
+- - evaluate different quant and models
 - LLM as teacher that generate new type of instructions (debugging)
 - generalise api calls to any LLM
 - add a way to score code complexity (euristic) and analyse performances for different complexity and version